 “Shotgun” is a smooth bore firearm, designed for firing birdshot and intended to be fired from the shoulder, with a barrel length of 18 inches or more and with an overall length of 26 inches or more.
 Exception: Shotguns equipped with rifled slug barrels are considered shotguns when used for hunting pronghorn antelope, black bear, cougar, deer, or elk when centerfire rifles or shotguns are legal weapons.

 “Spike Deer” is a deer with spike (unbranched) antlers.

-“Spike only elk” for the purposes of a bag limit definition, means a bull elk with at least one visible unbranched antler (a brow tine is not considered an antler branch under spike only elk regulations).
+“Spike elk” for the purposes of a Bag Limit definition, means a bull elk with at least one visible unbranched antler (a brow tine is not considered an antler branch under spike only elk regulations).

 “Tag” is a document authorizing the taking of a designated kind of mammal at a specified time and place.

 “Take” means to kill or obtain possession or control of any wildlife.

 “Three (3) point plus (+) elk” for the purposes of a Bag Limit definition, means a bull elk having 3 points or more on 1 antler including the brow tine.

 “Unbarbed Broadhead” is a fixed position arrowhead where the rear edge of the blade(s) forms an angle with the arrow shaft to which it is attached of 90° or greater.
 Broadheads with moveable blades that fold/collapse when withdrawn are considered unbarbed.
 Both of the dashed lines (Figure 1) designate an unbarbed broadhead.
 Blades with rear edges that form an angle of less than 90 degrees in the direction of the arrow tip (Figure 2, for example) are not legal.